Updated – 11 Oct, 2023

 5.2.
 Only the runners who cross the finish line within the established time limit will be included in the official classification and receive finisher medals.

 5.3.
 For all race distances, runners will be awarded for the first three places in each category.
-Additionally, for the 42K, 35K, 21K, 14K and 7K distances, the runner who finishes first overall, for both the men and women, will receive an additional special medal.
-For the ultra distances (80K & 50K), the first ten overall finishers, regardless of both gender and category, will be additionally rewarded as well.
+Additionally, for all race distances, the first three finishers for both the men and women, regardless of category, will receive an additional special medal.

 5.5.
 The awards ceremony for all distances and their respective categories at the finish line will be according to the schedule announced in the Runner’s Guide.